5 Underrated Destinations in Europe

 2. Hike Exmoor

-The path to Dunkery beacon is around 2.5 miles long.
+The path to Dunkery Beacon is around 2.5 miles long.
 The trail is well-trodden and easy to navigate up towards the summit.
 Dunkery Beacon is the highest point in Exmoor.
-This viewpoint offers you so of the best views across the whole of the moorlands.
+This viewpoint offers you some of the best views across the whole of the moorlands.

 Exmoor is also home to many wild ponies.
 Although they are free to roam, there are a few places to check to increase your chances of sighting one of these majestic creatures.